-With support from V&V, Cheshire based, Anuka Jewellery, was recently certified with a score of 108 – well above the required threshold.
+With support from V&V, Cheshire based, Anuka Jewellery, was certified with a score of 108: well above the required threshold.
 This is thanks to the brand’s commitment to certified artisanal and recycled metals, and a radical approach to transparency.
-Founder, Francesa Kippax, said:
+Founder, Francesa Kippax, says:

 'The impact assessment provided us with a framework to really look into how we operate, giving us a clearer understanding and enabling us to see how we can improve further.
 It has not only validated the hard work put into ANUKA, but pushes us to keep moving forward with clear goals whilst being recognised globally as a business that meets the highest standards.'

 All certified businesses must make a formal commitment to having a positive impact on the world.
 This means adopting specific wording into their Articles of Association at Companies House, which protect the interests of all stakeholders, including shareholders, employees, and suppliers.

 Engagement and wedding jewellery specialist Shakti Ellenwood achieved certification at the end of 2021.
 Her reasons for becoming a B Corp are clear: